jecs-imperial/induction/README.md

 It almost goes without saying, however, that we do not construct these pathological natural numbers under normal circumstances.
 We just have the lighter dominoes.
+And we know that with just the lighter dominoes, the axiom of induction holds.
-Now here comes the salient point...it should be possible, therefore, to derive the axiom on induction from the construction of the well behaved natural numbers.
+It should therefore be possible to derive the axiom on induction from the construction of the well behaved natural numbers.
-Imagine the image below without the darker dominoes.
-That is what we normally construct.
-And it should be clear that, without the darker dominoes, the axiom of induction holds.

-This is indeed the case, it *is* possible to derive the axiom of induction from a construction of the well-behaved natural numbers, just as it is possible to derive the first eight Peano axioms.
+It is indeed possible to do, just as it is possible to derive the first eight Peano axioms.
 This package contains such a derivation.

 <img class="domino-effect" src="https://upload.wikimedia.org/wikipedia/commons/7/79/Domino_effect_visualizing_exclusion_of_junk_term_by_induction_axiom.jpg" alt="Domino effect" />